travis-ci/docs-travis-ci-com/user/languages/erlang.md

 This guide covers build environment and configuration topics specific to Erlang projects.
 Please make sure to read our [Getting Started](/user/getting-started/) and [general build configuration](/user/customizing-the-build/) guides first.

+Erlang builds are not available on the OSX environment.

 ## Choosing OTP releases to test against

 Travis CI VMs provide 64-bit [Erlang OTP](http://www.erlang.org/download.html) releases built using [kerl](https://github.com/spawngrid/kerl).
 To specify OTP releases you want your project to be tested against, use the `otp_release` key: